-Our eggs are currently available by working with us directly.
+Our eggs are currently available primarily at the roadside Egg Stand, and by working with us directly.
 We can find the best way/time to get them to you that fits both our schedules.

-#winter note: The egg stand has been moved to the barn for the winter.
-As soon as spring breaks we will bring it back out by the road.
+#winter note: The egg stand gets moved to the barn for the winter.
+As soon as spring returns, we bring it back out by the road.
 In the mean time if you want eggs, the chickens are still producing them strong.
 Send us a message on the Contact Us page or give us a call at the phone number there and we can keep you supplied with some great eggs.

-Our road side egg stand is now ready!!
-It is an honor box system set up in a cute little road side stand along Plattville Road.
+Our road side egg stand has an honor box system set up in a cute little road side stand along Plattville Road.
 Just lift the lid and you will find a cooler with the egg cartons inside.
 If the eggs have been sold out for the day we will place a sign reflecting that on the outside of the stand.

 Don't have exact change?
 That's ok.
-Try your best to remember if we owe you 50c on your next visit or if you owe us.
 There is now a dish with quarters and business cards by the pay box in case someone needs change for a $5.
 We accept cash, checks, and even credit cards through PayPal.
+If it doesn't come out even on your visit, please just try to remember if we owe you or you owe us on your next visit and try your best to keep it squared up.

 Our premium eggs are delivered daily by some of the best looking Golden Buff hens you will ever see.
 Our 28 girls give us over two dozen beautiful nutrient dense eggs a day.